ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The `EnablePlayers` function is called later on by the race task.
 This function loops over all players that have `inRace` set to `true`.
-If the property is `true`, then the player have their movement enabled.
+If the property is `true`, then the player has their movement enabled.

 ```lua linenums="1"
 players[currentPlayer.id].startTime = time()